 The purpose of the Saddle Creek Retention Treatment Basin (SCRTB) Project is to capture combined sewage and store or treat it during wet weather events.
 Combined sewage will be diverted from the Saddle Creek Sewer and conveyed to the SCRTB headworks, where large materials like cans, rocks, tree branches and floatable solids are removed using a grit pit and mechanical screens.
-Directly following screening, a disinfectant will be added to the combined sewage flows to kill or inactivate pathogenic bacteria.
+Directly following screening, a disinfectant will be added to the combined sewage flows to kill or inactivate bacteria.
+The 3.3 million gallon basin will allow for solids to settle and be removed from the combined sewage.
 For small wet weather events, the combined sewage will be fully captured (retained) in the underground basin.
-For larger events, the underground basin will completely fill up and then a dechlorination agent will be added just prior to flows discharging through an overflow channel to the creek.
-Once completed, the RTB will capture and treat a combined sewage flow rate of up to 160 million gallons per day.
-The headworks and chemical storage and feed systems were designed to accommodate peak instantaneous flow rates up to 320 million gallons per day to allow for large flow variations into the basin and also the potential for treating higher flows in the future.
+For larger events, the underground basin will completely fill up and a dechlorination agent will be added just prior to flows discharging through an overflow channel to the creek.

 An odor control system will be installed to address the risk of odors from the facility.
 The site will include fencing and lighting for security purposes.
-The remaining construction activities are expected to have a minimal impact to the surrounding neighborhoods, which include concrete and material delivery and some general construction noise.

 Early Soils Removal – Q3 2016